wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

     Transformations before load often render data unusable for purposes not originally designed.

     Snowflake Professional Services have a "Data Cloud Deployment Framework (DCDF)".

-    Snowflake's ability to <strong>steam</strong> data makes for faster ingestion than traditional batch approaches.

     <a name="References"></a>